magento/devdocs/guides/v2.0/coding-standards/code-standard-demarcation.md

 - visualization
 - view

-### You must use Semantic HTML Markup only, and shall not use Presentation Markup.
+### You must use semantic HTML markup only, and must not use presentation markup.

-<p class="q">SHALL? why capital letters?</p>

 **Acceptable**:

-{%highight html%}
+{%highlight html%}
 <p>HTML has been created to <b>semantically</b> represent documents.</p>
 <p><strong>Warning:</strong> Following the procedure described below may irreparably damage your equipment.</p>
 {%endhighlight%}

 **Unacceptable**:

-{%highight html%}
+{%highlight html%}
 <p>HTML has been created to <strong>semantically</strong> represent documents.</p>
 <p><b>Warning:</b> Following the procedure described below may irreparably damage your equipment.</p>
 {%endhighlight%}

 ##Code demarcation

 ### Visual representation must rely only on HTML `class` attributes, CSS pseudo-classes and pseudo-elements, HTML tags, and form element's type attribute and form elements state attributes (example: `disabled`, `checked`).

-As the first option, you are REQUIRED to use HTML class attributes.
-In case this option is approachless then it is RECOMMENDED to use HTML tags and form element's type attribute.
+As the first option, you are required to use HTML class attributes.
+In case this option is not applicable then it is recommended to use HTML tags and form element's type attribute.

-<p class="q">approachless?</p>

 <ul>
    <li>Enforces clean, strict separation between visual and business logic layers.</li>